Copyright Infringement and File Sharing

 Modern technology easily allows you to enjoy copyrighted video images, audio recordings and other digital materials.
 Unfortunately this could also make it possible to violate College policy and US copyright law.
 For this reason you should know the use of popular file sharing programs to download copyrighted music and video material, in many cases, places you in violation of College policy and U.S. law.
 Our library has more information about copyright.

-The entertainment industry is aggressively seeking out copyright law violators
+The entertainment industry aggressively seeks copyright law violators

 The College does not scan our network for illegal traffic in copyrighted material and cannot protect you from the legal recourse that exists for copyright holders.
 You also need to be acutely aware that law enforcement agencies, the Recording Industry Association of America (RIAA), and other copyright holders of digital media such as HBO, Universal Studios, the Business Software Alliance, and the Entertainment Software Association actively monitor the Internet for users who are distributing copyrighted material.
-The recording, film and software industries have recently become very aggressive in their active pursuit of copyright infringement.
-They have spent millions of dollars, and they have hired hi-tech firms to develop and maintain software that is able to search the Internet and identify unauthorized distribution of their protected titles.
-This active monitoring is specifically designed to search for distribution of materials using the most commonly used software packages.
+The recording, film and software industries have become very aggressive in their active pursuit of copyright infringement.
+They invest heavily in the ability to search the Internet and identify unauthorized distribution of their protected titles.

 How Williams College handles Digital Millennium Copyright Act (DMCA) notices or early settlement letters

 When Williams receives a copyright violation notice the Digital Millennium Copyright Act requires the college to take action.
 If you are accused of infringement, the College’s DMCA agent will send you an email notice.
-If you believe you are not responsible for the offending computer, you should respond immediately.
-If you are a student, all computers and other devices registered in your name will be removed from the Williams College network automatically for a period of one week.
-For subsequent offenses, the computer and all other networked devices belonging to you will be disconnected for two or more weeks, the student will also meet with the Dean of the College, and disciplinary action will be likely.
+You must respond to this notification within 48 hours or your Williams College network access will be removed for one week.
+For subsequent offenses, your devices will be blocked from the Williams network.
+Students will be referred to the Dean of the College and disciplinary action will be likely.
 Graduate students will meet with the Director of their program.
-You must respond to the Chief Information Officer promptly that you have stopped sharing the offending files or your computers and other devices will remain off the Williams College network indefinitely.
 If you are a faculty or staff member, the Dean of the Faculty (for faculty) or your supervisor and department head (for staff) will be notified.
-You must also respond promptly that you have stopped sharing the offending files or your computer will be removed from the Williams College network until you respond.
+You must inform the Chief Information Officer promptly that you have stopped sharing the offending files or your computers and other devices will remain off the Williams College network indefinitely.

 The notice may include a settlement offer.
 You, as an individual, are responsible for any copyright infringement that might have resulted from illegal file sharing, so you will need to decide whether to pursue the settlement offer referred to in the notice.
 If you want legal advice on how to respond to this you need to contact your own attorney, the College cannot assist you in this matter.